pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

 4. H1 will forward payment by calling `fundEphemeralAccount` on H2

 5. H2 will forward payment by calling `fundEphemeralAccount` on H3.
-This action will effictevely unlock the first download RPC request which was blocking.
+This action will effectively unlock the first download RPC request which was blocking.
-   The ephemeral account should now hold enough balance to fulfil the download request.
+   The ephemeral account should now hold enough balance to fulfill the download request.

 ![Screenshot](../assets/paymentrouting.png)